-The conference is arranged at the Auditorium of the National Library of Finland.
 The National Library is the oldest and largest research library in the country.
 Its responsibilities include the collection, description, preservation, and accessibility of all material printed in Finland, as well as of the collections under its care.
 Today, it also has an extensive archive of digitised material.
 The Library is administrated under the University of Helsinki.

 The building, designed by architect Carl Ludvig Engel, was inaugurated in 1845.
 It was renovated in 1879–1881 by Frans Sjöström and extended in 1906, when the Rotunda annex was built.
 In the 1950s, the storage facilities having become insufficient, an underground repository complex was excavated beneath the nearby university building Porthania.
 Lately, considerable renovations have been done in 1998–2000 (Rotunda), 2000 (inauguration of the new book cave under the library), 2011–2012 (the façade of the main building), and 2012–2015 (Rotunda and the main building).